samuelmeuli/fathom/docs/installing-fathom.md

 ## Register your admin user

-To register a user in the Fathom instance we just created, run the following command from the directory with your `.env` file:
+To register a user in the Fathom instance we just created, run the following command from the directory with your configuration file:

 ```sh
 fathom user add --email="your@email.com" --password="strong-password"